lilab-bcb/cirrocumulus/docs/installation.rst

 Server Mode
 ^^^^^^^^^^^^^^

-Cirrocumulus can also be run in `server` mode in order to serve multiple users and datasets.
+Cirrocumulus can also be run in `server` mode in order to serve multiple users and datasets securely.
 The server can be deployed on a cloud VM, an on-premise machine, or on Google App Engine.